-Purchase Requisitions are to be used for all disbursements related to university purchases or business transactions—such as wire transfers, memberships, conference fees, supplies, equipment, furniture, insurance, utilities, rentals, contract-labor, construction-related payments, health-related payments, property taxes, and other purchases not specifically mentioned here.
+Purchase Requisitions are to be used for all disbursements related to university purchases or business transactions—such as wire transfers, memberships, conference fees, supplies, equipment, furniture, insurance, utilities, rentals, contract-labor, construction-related payments, health-related payments, property taxes, travel arrangements, lodging, and other business items not specifically mentioned here.
 All disbursements to be made by wire transfer must be requested via Purchase Requisition.
 Completed Purchase Requisitions (along with other required documentation such as vendor invoice and Form W9) are to be turned in to the Purchasing Department.
 See Employee Handbook, Section 6.71 for specific information on completing this form.
 Effective July 1, 2009, check requests are no longer accepted.
 Please note that even when a vendor charges a lower sales tax or may not charge any sales tax, any Biola purchase may be subject to additional use tax charges.
 Tax withholding requirements may be applicable on U.S. sourced and/or California sourced income items when the vendor/contractor is outside of California or outside of the U.S.

 Important note: When using the Compensation Requisition form or the Purchase Requisition (PR) form, address and Social Security Number (SSN) or Tax Identification Number (TIN) are required for labor, honorarium, services rendered, rental, and healthcare-related payment.
 Please note that missing or incorrect information will most likely result in the delay of processing the disbursement request.

-Special requirements and forms are involved when the payment is income to a non-U.S. person or entity.
+Special requirements and forms are involved when the payment is made to a non-U.S. person or entity.
 Generally, the tax-withholding rate for non-U.S. persons or entities is 30% unless the payee is eligible to claim a tax-withholding exemption.
 A valid U.S. Social Security Number is required in order to claim a treaty exemption benefit.
-Over two-dozen treaties that impact these disbursements exist between the United States and other countries.
+Over two-dozen treaties exist between the United States and other countries.
 Please contact Accounting before requesting this type of payment since special withholding of taxes may apply.

 The Reimbursement Requisition form is used to request reimbursement for which business-related expenditures have already been purchased and paid.
-Please note that all expenses must be approved in advance by your supervisor and/or vice president (when applicable).
-IRS only allows up to 30 days for an expense reimbursement to be made as a business expense reimbursement.
-Any receipt or expenditure more than 180 days old is processed as taxable income through Payroll.
-The reimbursement Requisition form is available online at my.Biola or via the Resources section of Inside Story Online.
-All reimbursement requisitions must be accompanied by documentation and original receipts that substantiates the request and the business purpose of the expense and be turned in at the Accounting Department.
+Please note that all expenses must be approved in advance by your supervisor and/or Vice President (when applicable).
+The IRS says a business reimbursement request must be made within a reasonable amount of time.
+Therefore, any receipt or expenditure more than 30 days old is subject to be processed as taxable income through Payroll or Accounts Payable.
+The Reimbursement Requisition form is available online at my.Biola or via the Resources section of Inside Story Online.
+All reimbursement requisitions must be accompanied by documentation and original itemized receipts that substantiate the request and the business purpose of the expense and be turned in at the Accounting Department.

 This form is not to be used to clear a cash advance.
 Please see the Cash Advance Requisitions section below for more details on cash advances.